getpelican/pelican-plugins/Readme.rst

 `Textile Reader <./textile_reader>`_                                                                                                        Adds support for Textile markup

-`Thumbnailer <./thumbnailer>`_                                                                                                              Creates thumbnails for all of the images found under a specific directory
+Thumbnailer                                                       `✅ <https://github.com/pelican-plugins/thumbnailer>`_                    Creates thumbnails for all of the images found under a specific directory

 `Tipue Search <./tipue_search>`_                                                                                                            Serializes generated HTML to JSON that can be used by jQuery plugin - Tipue Search